 Rocco is married to Merle Bombardieri, a psychiatric social worker in private practice specializing in psychological stresses associated with infertility and adoption, as well as helping clients decide whether to have children.
 She is a specialist in behavioral medicine techniques such as hypnosis and is the author of The Baby Decision: How to Make the Most important Decision of Your Life.
 Merle is writing a novel on sister surrogacy.
 Rocco has two grown daughters – Marcella, an education analyst at the Center for American Progress, and Vanessa, a development operations specialist at Columbia University.
 Vanessa and her wife run an off-off Broadway theatre company in Manhattan’s White Horse Theatre.
 Soflyan, Marcella’s son, is Rocco’s only grandchild.
 Rocco lives with his wife, two cats, and three guitars in Stow, MA.

 Rocco first came to the classical guitar at the age of 30, and since, it has been a rich part of his life.
 He has been privileged to study with such fine guitarists as Robert Ward, Berit Strong and Celin Romero.
-He is the proud owner of guitars by Kevim Aram, two by Robert Ruck, and is eagerly awaiting delivery of a custom short-scale Oscar Azaret guitar.
+He is the proud owner of guitars by Kevin Aram, two by Robert Ruck, and a custom short-scale Oscar Azaret guitar.

 Michael Bester is a classical and jazz guitarist, as well as a professional web developer.
 He earned a B.A. in the Studio Music and Jazz program at the University of Miami Frost School of Music under the direction of Jazz guitarist and pedagogue, Randall Dollahon.
 In recent years, he dived into the classical guitar world, becoming an active member of the Boston Classical Guitar Society.
 Through his arranging and performance, he attempts to bridge the divide between classical and jazz guitar